peer/doc/README.md

 But the main difference is that it provides two types of collaboration:

 * real-time collaboration between collaborators on the draft of the document
-* fork and merge request style of collaboration with others
+* fork and merge request style of collaboration with others, allowing collaboration to scale beyond a small group of collaborators

 First, you (potentially with others you add) start editing a draft of the document.
 Once you are satisfied with the document, you can publish it.
 Published documents are not directly editable anymore by anyone.